Chart Color Schemes

 Infrastructure

-Clontarf has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Clontarf has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-One project has been identified by AreaSearch as potentially impacting the area: Totem Road Precinct - Balgowlah Heights.
-Other key projects include Balgowlah RSL Club Renovations (Stage 1 of Master Plan), Beaches Link Tunnel, and Military Road Mega Lot Apartment Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+One major project identified by AreaSearch is expected to affect the region: Totem Road Precinct - Balgowlah Heights.
+Other notable projects include Balgowlah RSL Club Renovations (Stage 1 of Master Plan), Beaches Link Tunnel, and Military Road Mega Lot Apartment Development.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.